-How long might it take them to find a home that fits their needs?
+How long might they find a home that fits their needs?

-These are all questions you should answer for your client long before the home hunt begins.
-Giving your client realistic expectations sets the stage for a more successful transaction on the whole—one that gets them the home they want, while also ensuring you have a satisfied, loyal customer who’s likely to refer you to friends and family.
+You should answer these questions for your client long before the home hunt begins.
+Giving your client realistic expectations sets the stage for a more successful transaction on the whole—one that gets them the home they want while also ensuring you have a satisfied, loyal customer who’s likely to refer you to friends and family.

-Before you sign a contract or even begin the house hunt, there needs to be a frank discussion of expectations with your clients.
-You can even include expectations in your contract or, at the very least, list them out in an email.
+Before you sign a contract or even begin the house hunt, you need to discuss expectations with your clients.
+You can include expectations in your contract or, at the very least, list them in an email.

 - What they can expect from the market.
 You should discuss how quickly homes are selling, whether they’re going for over or under list price, and if sellers are willing to negotiate.
 If prices are rising and inventory is low, they need to know—before it hits their pocketbook.

 - What they can expect from the home buying process.
-The first time homebuyer will especially need hand-holding in this area.
-The home buying process is a pretty complicated one, and for those who haven’t trekked through it before, it can be pretty overwhelming.
-Make sure they know what they’re getting into—both now and every step along the way.
+The first-time homebuyer will especially need hand-holding in this area.
+The home-buying process is a pretty complicated one, and for those who haven’t trekked through it before, it can be pretty overwhelming.
+Make sure they know what they’re getting into- now and every step along the way.

-Setting expectations with buyers can be hard—especially if they’re a first time homebuyer with no experience.
-The key to success is to ask the right questions from the outset and get to the heart of what the buyer wants—as well as how you, the market, and the future seller fit into that equation.
+Setting expectations with buyers can be hard—especially if they’re a first-time homebuyers with no experience.
+The key to success is to ask the right questions from the outset and get to the heart of what the buyer wants and how you, the market, and the future seller fit into that equation.